Gurge44/EndlessHostRoles/README.md

 > This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or
 > otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are the property of Innersloth LLC.
 > <br>
-> <br>
-> This mod is not a cheat, it is a mod that adds new roles and features to the game.
-If you
+> This is not a cheat, it's a mod that adds new roles and features to the game.
+If you have questions, ask in our
-> have any questions, feel free to ask in our Discord server.
+> Discord server.
 <br>

 </p>